swiftpp/swiftpp/docs/CompilerPerformance.md

 more documentation.

-The main way we will use `Instruments.app` is in "Counter" mode, to record and analyze a single run of ppswiftc.
+The main way we will use `Instruments.app` is in "Counter" mode, to record and analyze a single run of swiftppc.
 We will also use it in simple push-button interactive mode, as a normal application.
 While it's possible to run Instruments in batch mode on the command-line, the batch interface is less reliable than running it as an interactive application, and frequently causes